ThatsVie/atlas-web_back_end/ES6_promise/README.md

 `4-main.js`: A testing script that imports and utilizes the `signUpUser` function to demonstrate promise resolution.

 ### Task 5
+`5-photo-reject.js`: Contains the `uploadPhoto` function that returns a Promise.
+This Promise always rejects with an Error, stating that the file cannot be processed.

+`5-main.js`: Tests the `uploadPhoto` function by attempting to process a file and logging the result.
 ### Task 6